 Anyone is eligible to request a certified copy of a Michigan death, marriage or divorce record if he/she makes the request in writing and prepays the required search fee (MCL 333.2882(1c)) and (MCL 333.2882(1d)).
-Anyone is also eligible to receive a birth record if that record is over 100 years old (MCL 333.2882(1)(b)).
+Anyone also is eligible to receive a birth record if that record is over 100 years old (MCL 333.2882(1)(b)).
 A long-form certified copy is printed on special security paper and contains a raised, embossed seal.
-We do not issue "wallet sized" birth records or genealogy copies; only certified copies.
+The Vital Records Division does not issue "wallet sized" birth records or genealogy copies; only certified copies.
 Photo identification is required to request a Michigan birth record less than 100 years old or an Affidavit of Parentage record.
-If you do not have valid photo identification, click here for a list of alternative documents that can be used.
+If you do not have valid photo identification, click here for a list of acceptable documents that can be used.

 According to MCL 333.2882(1)(a)), only the following parties are eligible to request a certified copy of a Michigan birth record that is less than 100 years old:

 - A parent named on the record,

 - A legal guardian of the person named on the record.
 With your mail-in application, you must include a copy of the court-appointed legal guardianship papers.
 Power of Attorney documents may be used, depending upon the limitations of the power of attorney order.
 Each will be handled on a case-by-case basis.

 - A legally licensed representative of the person named on the record.
 You must include with the mail-in application, a letter on your official letterhead stating who you represent and include a photocopy of your current, valid photo ID and that of the client as well.